“Personality is the glitter that sends your little gleam across the footlights and the orchestra pit into that big black space where the audience is.”

 What people are truly interested in, however, is how intelligent their child is or will be.
 With good reason because intelligence is the trait with the highest percentage and possibility of living a fulfilling and successful life.
 And as you might imagine, everyone wants to know how to accurately predict intelligence.

 Psychologists are finally shedding light on the tell-tale signs of intelligence and the markers that explain the intellectual capabilities of a future employee or romantic partner.

 Cognitive psychologist Scott Barry Kaufman explains that there are two different types of intelligence: spontaneous and controlled.
 Neither one of the two types of intelligence is better than the other, both are necessary for higher cognitive functioning.

 The one that is most often measured on IQ tests, for example, is controlled intelligence.
 Primarily because it deals with the ability of your brain to focus on complex problems and memory-related tasks.

 Whereas spontaneous intelligence is the ability for your brain to absorb information automatically, essentially your cognitive unconscious mind.

 Kaufman goes on to say, “It’s the ability to be open to possibilities that may not be obviously relevant to the task at hand”—like having a sudden creative insight without deliberately working on a problem.

-Based off of Jung’s four principles, the Briggs designed a system with 16 different types of personality combination.
+Based on Jung’s four principles, Briggs designed a system with 16 different types of personality combinations.
 They created 8 specific dichotomies to create their personality test after:

 - Science Could Make Us Immortal, But Do We Really Need It? - September 10, 2014